Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

-Consider a bipartite graph :math:`G(U, V, E)`, where :math:`U` and :math:`V` are disjoint vertex sets, and the edge set :math:`E \subseteq U \times V` joins only between, not within, the sets.
+Consider a bipartite graph :math:`G(U, V, E)`, where :math:`U` and :math:`V` are disjoint vertex sets, and the edge set :math:`E \subseteq U \times V` connects vertices between, not within, the sets.
 A matching on this graph is any subset of edges such that no vertex is incident to more than one edge.
-Equivalently, the matching is a subgraph of :math:`G` where all vertices have degree at most one.
+Equivalently, a matching is a subgraph of :math:`G` where all vertices have degree at most one.
 A maximum matching is the largest possible matching on :math:`G`.